AliSoftware/alisoftware.github.io/_posts/2016-02-28-being-lazy.md

     url: http://swift.gg/2016/03/25/being-lazy/
 ---

-Today we're gonna see how we can be more efficient ⚡️ by… being la💤y 😴.
+Today we'll see how we can be more efficient ⚡️ by… being la💤y 😴.
 In particular, we'll talk about `lazy var` and `LazySequence`.
 And cats 😸.

 ![Lazy cat](/assets/lazy-cat.jpg){: height="200px" }